Joshi-Ketaki/joshi-ketaki.github.io/_teaching/2014-spring-teaching-1.md

 ---
 Responsible for the compiler module.

-1. Introduction to Data Flow Analysis and its Applications: Designed an assignemnt module to introduce students to liveness analysis and register allocation.
+1. Introduction to Data Flow Analysis and its Applications: Designed an assignment module to introduce students to liveness analysis and register allocation.
 This also involves developing instructional materials to introduce students to liveness analysis.
 2. Proctored and graded examinations.